Tigers vs. Cardinals Player Props Betting Odds

 Vierling Stats

-- Matt Vierling has 25 hits with six doubles, two home runs, six walks and 10 RBI.
+- Matt Vierling has 26 hits with six doubles, two home runs, seven walks and 10 RBI.
 He's also stolen four bases.

 Vierling Recent Games